adizona/aws-datalake/articles/crawling_partitioned_data_with_glue.md

 ```
 aws glue get-crawler --name gdelt-crawler
 ```
 We can use the State field in the returned Crawler object to determine the status.
+The expected values are the following:
+1.  **READY:** The crawler is currently not executing but ready to be started.
+1.  **RUNNING:** The crawler is currently executing.
+1.  **STOPPING:** The crawler has finished crawling the data and is in the process of wrapping things up.

 ## Next Steps